For far too long, marketing has been seen as a business expense.

 Let it be a part of who you are.

-It’s during the good times that we can afford to overinvest
+During the good times, you can afford to over-invest

 Maybe there's marketing software you've been planning to get.
 Or a new piece of equipment.
 Or a new hire you've hoped to bring on.
 You can better afford to do these things when business is booming.
 That way, if you begin to struggle, those new elements are already a part of your business.

-This investment will pay dividends.
-Heck, HubSpot might even prevent you from suffering during the next downturn.
+Smart investments will pay dividends.
+Heck, the investing you do today might even prevent you from suffering during the next downturn.

 Invest in marketing: Plant the seeds for tomorrow's success